fastmcp-me/fast-pyairbyte/README.md

 ## What is Fast PyAirbyte?

-Fast PyAirbyte is an AI-powered tool that generates PyAirbyte pipeline code and instructions.
+Fast-PyAirbyte lets you generate a data pipeline as code, for any Airbyte Connector, using a single prompt:

+"create a data pipeline from source-xxx to destination-xxx"

 It leverages OpenAI and connector documentation to help users quickly scaffold and configure data pipelines between sources and destinations supported by Airbyte.
 The MCP server automates code generation, provides context-aware guidance, and streamlines the process of building and deploying data pipelines.

 - **Generates PyAirbyte pipeline code** based on user instructions and connector documentation
 - **Uses OpenAI and file search** to provide context-aware code and instructions